 Cape Town deserves a trip all to itself.
-It's the kind of place you can return to again and again, and it will always be spectacular.
+It’s the kind of place you can return to again and again, and it never gets old.

-You know that cosmopolitan city that has a bit of everything to please different kinds of travelers?
-It has historical museums, stunning landscapes, plenty of greenery and wildlife, art galleries and street art, great food, attractions for children of all ages.
-In short, a city worth visiting, that will change any preconceptions you might have.
+You know that cosmopolitan city that has a little something for every kind of traveler?
+It has historical museums, stunning landscapes, plenty of green spaces and wildlife, art galleries and street art, great food and activities for kids of all ages.
+In short, it’s a city that will surprise you in the best possible way

 We visited Cape Town during our 20-day trip to South Africa, when we also spent three days on a safari in Kruger Park — without a doubt one of the highlights of the trip!
 And in this post I share everything you need to know before going to South Africa.
-Be sure to check it out!
+Don’t miss it!

 In this post, you will find: